Sierra Skye Leaves Little To The Imagination In Skimpy String Bikini

 In the caption, the social media sensation advertised for Fashion Nova.

-The provocative post appears to be a fan favorite as it soon amassed over 50,000 likes.
+The provocative post appears to be a fan favorite as it soon amassed more than 50,000 likes.
 Many of her admirers also took the time to compliment her in the comments section.

 “You are so beautiful,” gushed a fan, adding numerous red heart emoji to the comment.